SunflowerAries/ICS-Spring20-Fudan/Arch/assignment-1/index.md

 <center>Assignment 1</center>

-Note: This is the first assignment for this course, you should read the [guidelines](https://github.com/SunflowerAries/ICS-Spring20-Fudan/blob/master/Arch/README.md) first, it will make up 20% of the final score.
+Note: This is the first assignment for this course, you should read the [guidelines](https://github.com/SunflowerAries/ICS-Spring20-Fudan/blob/master/Arch/README.md) first.
+This assignment will make up 20% of the final score.

-This assignment will **due on Mar 30** before the course start (missing deadline will lead to loss of score), for instructions of submission, please also see the guidelines.
+This assignment will **due on Apr 6** before the course start, and you must pass all the tests before submitting your work, for detailed information about checker configuration, also refer to the [guidelines](https://github.com/SunflowerAries/ICS-Spring20-Fudan/blob/master/Arch/README.md).

 #### Description

 In this assignment, you are going to implement Single-Cycle MIPS CPU according to slides and textbook.
 Your CPU need support instructions including: add，sub，and，or，slt，addi，andi，ori，slti，sw，lw，j，nop，beq，bne, jal, jr, sra, sll, srl.

-You have to follow our variable naming rules and framework as shown in `cpu_tb.v`, which mainly refer to our textbook, since our graders are based on them.
+You have to follow our variable naming rules and framework as shown in `cpu_tb.sv`, which mainly refer to our textbook, since our graders are based on them.

 ```verilog
 module cpu_tb();